 IFA requires a rent advantage for proposed rents of at least 10 percent discount from the estimated market rents.
+If rent advantage is over 30 percent discount a narrative is required on why higher rents are not recommended by the analyst since achievable.
 The request for a rent advantage must: